 A new sampling scheme was implemented in

-the new Winter series in 2005.
+2005.
 The design is a mixture of a fixed sampling

 scheme with trawl positions distributed over a fixed grid with 5’ per 5’ miles

 and random trawl positions.
 The new sampling scheme

 allows performing future calculations with the former strata

 and also allows to perform spatial analysis by using geostatistics methods.
 The

 500-750 m depth stratum was removed due to small trawlable and low relevance for

 comprises 96 fishing stations, 66 at fixed (grid) positions and 30 at random.

 The tow duration is 30 min, with a trawl speed of 3.5 knots, during day light.